rvanguilder/covid-19-analysis/README.md

  - Add nytimes/covid-19 repo as a git submodule
  - Add percentage and absolute change values for each day
  - This was written against the mawk verions of awk.
 Need to test against gawk.
+ - Make commands more readable.
+Consider an awk file and bash scripts.
+ - Make any temporary files go to a tmp directory and add to .gitignore file.